mongodb/terraform-provider-mongodbatlas/docs/guides/advanced-cluster-new-sharding-schema.md

 As of version 1.23.0, enabled `compute` auto-scaling (either `auto_scaling` or `analytics_auto_scaling`) will scale the `instance_size` of each shard independently.
 Each shard must be represented with a unique `replication_specs` element and `num_shards` must not be used.
 On the contrary, if using deprecated `num_shards` or a lower version, enabled compute auto-scaling will scale uniformily across all shards in the cluster.

-The following example illustrates a configuration which will has compute auto-scaling per shard for electable and analytic nodes.
+The following example illustrates a configuration which has compute auto-scaling per shard for electable and analytic nodes.

 ```
 resource "mongodbatlas_advanced_cluster" "test" {